21 Examples of Mind Games in Relationships That Look Like “Love” at First

 People play games to gain control.
 Many are motivated by their insecurities.
 They use indirect strategies to avoid vulnerability.
 Others look for approval.
 It has been linked to past hurts because they are afraid of being rejected, and manipulators use games to test loyalty.

 Some people like having authority.
 Narcissistic tendencies result in exploitation.
 Hard-to-get dating games are the result of advice that promotes mystery over openness.
-According to a University of Rochester study, this strategy lowers trust while raising apparent desirability.
+According to a University of Rochester study, this strategy lowers trust while raising apparent desirability4.

 There are cultural considerations as well.
 Mind games in relationships are portrayed in the media as romantic.
 But evidence suggests they can damage bonds.